Psychtoolbox-3/psychtoolbox-3.github.com/docs/ListenChar.md

 listening, additionally any output of keypresses to Matlabs or Octaves
 windows is suppressed.
 Use this with care, if your script aborts with an
 error, Matlab or Octave may be left with a dead keyboard until the user
-presses CTRL+C to reenable keyboard input. 'listenFlag' 2 is silently
+presses CTRL+C to re-enable keyboard input. 'listenFlag' 2 is silently
 ignored on Matlab in -nojvm mode under MS-Windows.

 Passing the listenFlag -1 will only suppress keypresses into Matlabs or